-With my Grenville season fast running out I was desperate to get back over there after the events of the past couple of weeks which had been kind to me despite very few fish coming out.
+With my Grenville season fast running out and deciding I was not going to be renewing my ticket I was desperate to get back over there after the events of the past couple of weeks which had been kind to me despite very few fish coming out.
 I knew they were turned on and tuned into the Magnum White.
-I just needed to get myself there and into a swim that gave me a good chance of action.
+I just needed to get myself there and into a swim that gave me a good chance of putting a bait near a few fish.

 Friday I started work particularly early to hopefully clear my desk and allow myself an early escape.
 The journey went without hitch and a hour and a half after leaving home I was driving along the track to the car park.
-My heart sank, I had arrived early but it looked as though everyone else had the same idea as me but arrived earlier.
+My heart sank, I had arrived early but it looked as though everyone else had the same idea as me having arrived earlier still.
 There were over 15 anglers already pitched up.

 I looked where each person was set up and the two swims I fancied from what was left were either 25 as there was plenty of space either side still, or 31 simply because I’d had the suspicion the fish were holding up in the deeper water and with a drop in air pressure more would do too.